What are Rich Snippets and How to Get Them?

 Video rich results

-If you markup the videos hosted on your website, they may appear in general Google search results, video search results, image search results, and Google Discover.
-Although, if you look at SERPs, you’ll quickly find out that most of the videos featured in rich results are hosted on YouTube.
+If you markup the videos hosted on your website, they may appear in general Google search results, video search results, Google Images, and Google Discover.
+Although, if you look at SERPs, you’ll quickly find out that most of the videos featured in rich snippets are hosted on YouTube.
 Therefore, if you want to own video real estate on SERP, it makes more sense to develop your YouTube channel.
+However, if the video is embedded on the website, it will be indexed only if it is the main content on the page.

 In its basic version, the video rich snippet will be enhanced with a cover picture from your video and some additional information, such as publication date, and publisher.